Mortgage Broker vs Mortgage Lender in Charleston, SC

 - They have a very lengthy and bureaucratic process.

-How Charleston Mortgage Brokers Work
+How Mortgage Brokers Work in Charleston

 Mortgage brokers are considered middlemen between borrowers and lenders.
 They link borrowers to lenders and earn commissions on either of them depending on the loan rate.
 For loans with lower rates, the borrower usually pays about 1% of the loan amount as the broker’s commission.
 Meanwhile, loans with higher rates may include an allowance that can be used to pay the broker’s commission.
 This allowance is called a Yield Spread Premium (YSP).
 Brokers can work with more than one lender.
 Hence, they are open to a variety of products and price points.